About the Mayor

 Rawlings-Blake has been honored with numerous awards and recognitions.
 In 2013, she was awarded the First Citizen Award by the Maryland State Senate, a top honor for dedicated and effective participants in the process of making government work for the benefit of all.
 She was selected by The Daily Record as one of "Maryland’s Top 100 Women" in 2007 and 2011.
 The National Congress of Black Women named her a Shirley Chisholm Memorial Award Trailblazer.
 The National Association of Negro Business and Professional Women’s Clubs named her one of Baltimore’s "Young Women on the Move."

-Rawlings-Blake is a member of Alpha Kappa Alpha Sorority, Inc., Epsilon Omega Chapter and a former at-large member of the Alliance of Black Women Attorneys.
+Rawlings-Blake is a member of Alpha Kappa Alpha Sorority, Inc., Epsilon Omega Chapter and member of the The Links, Inc., Baltimore City Chapter.
 She has served on numerous boards and commissions, including the Baltimore Convention and Tourism Board; the Baltimore Museum of Art; the National Aquarium in Baltimore; Baltimore Substance Abuse Systems, Inc.; Living Classrooms Foundation; the Waterfront Partnership of Baltimore; and Parks and People Foundation.